openSUSE/news-o-o/_posts/2011-11-19-opensuse-weekly-news-202-is-out.markdown

         online update, thus bugs that break initial installation, installed defaults and the update applets. (...)

-â€
+”

 ### In the Press

-â€œ
+“

         [The Register/Iain Thomson: New openSUSE heads for cloud, virtual markets](http://www.theregister.co.uk/2011/11/17/opensuse_cloud_virtual/)

 The openSUSE Project has shipped its [12.1 build](http://software.opensuse.org/121/en), with enhanced cloud and virtualization integration tools.
 It's also
-        the first distro to ship with support for Googleâ€™s Go language.
+        the first distro to ship with support for Google’s Go language.

 From the look of the new build, Attachmate has kept [its promise](http://www.theregister.co.uk/2010/11/23/attachmate_opensuse_safe/) to carry on supporting openSUSE after its [$2.2bn deal to buy Novell](http://www.theregister.co.uk/2011/04/28/farewell_novell/).
 The new code, in line with [the beta El Reg examined last month](http://www.theregister.co.uk/2011/10/17/opensuse_12_point_1_review/), is built around
         kernel 3.1 and contains the latest software, including Firefox 7, Thunderbird 7, LibreOffice 3.4.3, and GIMP. (...)

-â€
+”

-â€œ
+“

         [OSNews/Thom Holwerda: openSUSE 12.1 Released](http://www.osnews.com/story/25341/openSUSE_12_1_Released)